How to Block Mobile Bots Using Session & Header Secrets

 - Signing Credentials (see Signing Secure Android apps and Signing Secure iOS apps)

-Block queries from automated bots on Mobile apps using Appdome
+How to Implement Block queries from automated bots in Mobile Apps Using Appdome

 On Appdome, follow these 3 simple steps to create self-defending Mobile Apps that Block queries from automated bots without an SDK or gateway: